Finding Minimum Matching Cuts in $H$-free Graphs: Preliminaries

+It follows that $C''$ does not exist.
+If $C$ and $C'$ were the only components of $G[Z]$, they got coloured.
+Hence, we obtain that $C'$ does not exist.
+Thus, all connected components of $G[Z]$ containing a vertex without a blue neighbour are adjacent to $b$ and the claim follows. \end{claimproof}

-By Claim~\ref{L-monodom}.1, we may assume that if there is any uncoloured vertex without a blue neighbour, then there is a vertex $b$ in $B$ which is adjacent to all connected components containing such a vertex.
-Since the connected components of $G[Z]$ are monochromatic, we branch over the $O(n)$ colourings of the components adjacent to $b$ and propagate the colouring using R1--R5.
+By Claim~\ref{L-monodom}.1, we may assume that if there is any uncoloured vertex without a blue neighbour, then there is a vertex $b \in B$ which is adjacent to all connected components containing such a vertex.
+Recall that the connected components of $G[Z]$ are monochromatic.
+Further, $b$ is adjacent to at most one red vertex.
+Hence, we branch over the $O(n)$ colourings of the components adjacent to $b$ and propagate the colouring using R1--R5.
 If we obtain a no-answer, we discard the branch.

-Therefore, we may assume that every vertex in $Z$ is adjacent to a blue and a red vertex.
-This implies that in every valid red-blue $(R,B)$-colouring of $G$, every vertex in $Z$ contributes~$1$ to the value of the colouring.
-Therefore, the value of all valid red-blue $(R,B)$-colourings is the same, and we apply Lemma~\ref{l-LPR22-monodom}.
-We either find a valid red-blue colouring or conclude that no such colouring exists.
-In the first case we remember its value, in the latter, we discard the branch.
+Afterwards, every uncoloured vertex has a red and a blue neighbour.
+Hence, every vertex in $Z$ contributes~$1$ to the value of every valid red-blue colouring.
+As before, we apply Lemma~\ref{l-LPR22-monodom}.
+If we get a valid red-blue $(R,B)$-colouring, we remember its value, otherwise, we discard the branch.

 Whenever we discard a branch, we consider the next.
 We remember the value of every valid red-blue colouring which we obtain and return the minimum of their values or that no such colouring exists.
 The correctness of our algorithm follows from its description.
-We consider in total $O(n^7)$ branches, each of which can be processed in polynomial time.
-Therefore, our algorithm runs in polynomial time.
+We consider in total $O(n^{12})$ branches, each of which can be processed in polynomial time.
+Therefore, our algorithm runs in polynomial time. \end{proof}